ashleychontos/pySYD/docs/quickstart.rst

 As a script
 ***********

-Open up a terminal window and enter the following command:
+Open up a terminal window and type the following command:

 .. code-block::